Cuts threaten new roads, says transport secretary

 He said: "There's going to be much, much less money available for new roads.

 "We will have to focus first and foremost on maintaining the roads we have got.
 What we mustn't do is allow our existing infrastructure to fall into decay.
-We have a huge backlog of maintenance."'War on motorist over'
+We have a huge backlog of maintenance."

 If the transport budget was cut by 33% in real terms, as some have predicted, Mr Hammond would have to find £5bn in savings from his £16bn annual budget.